BenCookie95/suite-users/tech-specs/activity-and-insights-widgets/top-reactions.md

 - Match overall feature license

 ## Configs/Feature Flags
+- API follows `InsightsEnabled` feature flag.
-This widget will need it’s own config to enable/disable it.
+- This widget will need it’s own config to enable/disable it on the front-end.

 ## Common Components
 - The widget (and its inner elements) will be common components shared across the insights component.